History of the Arizona Diamondbacks: 2008–2010: Mediocre Years

-2011: Worst to first
+2011: One-Year Revival

 In a season projected by many to be a last place finish, the Arizona Diamondbacks bucked expectations maintaining playoff contention at the All Star break with a 49–43 record, only 3 games behind the 1st place San Francisco Giants.
 The Diamondbacks' success has been credited to the approach of manager Kirk Gibson as well as strong starting pitching behind Ian Kennedy, Daniel Hudson, Joe Saunders, and rookie Josh Collmenter as well as a much improved bullpen led by closer J. J. Putz.

 The franchise opened Salt River Fields at Talking Stick, their new Spring training home in Scottsdale to rave reviews.
 The D-backs share the complex with the Colorado Rockies.

 The Diamondbacks' ballpark, Chase Field played host to the 2011 All-Star game on July 12.
 This was highlighted by the first use of the designated hitter rule in a National League ballpark.

 Toward the end of the trade deadline on July 31, 2011, the Diamondbacks acquired Washington Nationals right-handed pitcher Jason Marquis to strengthen their starting rotation, in exchange for Minor League shortstop Zach Walters.
 The day after, in a move to boost their bullpen strength, consistency and depth, the Diamondbacks acquired reliever Brad Ziegler from the Oakland Athletics in exchange for first baseman Brandon Allen and reliever Jordan Norberto.
 On August 23, the Diamondbacks traded struggling second baseman Kelly Johnson to the Toronto Blue Jays for second baseman Aaron Hill and shortstop John McDonald.
 The Diamondbacks surged after the All Star Break, posting a 45–25 record.
 On September 23, the Diamondbacks defeated the San Francisco Giants 3–1 to clinch the National League West division title.
 They ended the season with a 94–68 record, a 29-game reversal over the prior year's performance.
 The Arizona Diamondbacks faced the Milwaukee Brewers in the 2011 National League Division Series, but lost 3–2 in the decisive game 5 in 10 innings.